DuckDuckGroup/Scanly/README.md

 - To test js files after transpiling from ts, run pnpm run start:jsdev
 - To transpile for deployment, run pnpm run build:prod
 - To lint, run pnpm run lint -- to have it autofix some bits, run pnpm run lint:fix

+**Just to reiterate - this project is a pre-prototype, and is non-functional (all outputs and results are mocked up).**